How to Choose Educational Toys for Children

 Sensory Water Play-Social and Emotional Development

-The social-emotional domain refers to the children’s ability to regulate their emotions and to understand the social cues others.
+The social-emotional domain refers to the children’s ability to regulate their emotions and to understand the social cues of others.
 This involves eventually being able to cooperate and empathize with others as well as following simple rules.
 Toys that promote social-emotional development include pacifiers, plush hugging toys, puppets and dolls.
 Also, older children are able to improve their social-emotional skills when they play together in the imaginary play center.

 That’s Not All: Multiple Learning Domains